oracle/db-sharding/oke-based-sharding-deployment/oracle-sharding-si-chart/README.md

    DB_MEMORY: 12G
    COMMON_OS_PWD_FILE: common_os_pwdfile.enc
    PWD_KEY: pwd.key
-   OLD_ORACLE_PDB: << If you are DB clone feature, you need to set the old pdb name to be cloned. >>
+   OLD_ORACLE_SID: << If you are using DB clone feature, you need to set the old cdb name to be cloned. >>
-   OLD_ORACLE_PDB: << If you are DB clone feature, you need to set the old cdb name to be cloned. >>
+   OLD_ORACLE_PDB: << If you are using DB clone feature, you need to set the old pdb name to be cloned. >>
    SECRET_VOLUME: << Mandatory parameter for secret volume inside the pod.
 Default value set to  "/mnt/secrets". >>
   clone:
-   db: << Optional parameter and default value is set to "no" in values.yaml.
-Set to "yes", if you are using db clone feature. >>
+   db: << Optional parameter and default value is set to "false" in values.yaml.
+Set to "true", if you are using db clone feature. >>
    ocid:
   nfs:
    storageClassName: oci-fss